emqx/cloud-docs/en_US/data_integration/redis.md

 The data integration with Redis offers a range of features and benefits tailored to ensure efficient data transmission, processing, and utilization:

 - **High Performance and Scalability**: Supported by EMQX's distributed architecture and Redis's cluster mode, applications can seamlessly scale with increasing data volumes.
 Even for large datasets, consistent performance and responsiveness are ensured.
-- **Real-time Data Streams**: EMQX Cloud is built specifically for handling real-time data streams, ensuring efficient and reliable data transmission from devices to Redis.
-Redis is capable of quickly executing data operations, meeting the needs for real-time data caching and making it an ideal data storage component for EMQX Cloud.
+- **Real-time Data Streams**: EMQX Platform is built specifically for handling real-time data streams, ensuring efficient and reliable data transmission from devices to Redis.
+Redis is capable of quickly executing data operations, meeting the needs for real-time data caching and making it an ideal data storage component for EMQX Platform.
 - **Real-time Data Analysis**: Redis can be used for real-time data analysis, capable of computing real-time metrics like device connections, message publishing, and specific business indicators.
-EMQX Cloud, on the other hand, can handle real-time message transmission and processing, providing real-time data inputs for data analysis.
+EMQX Platform, on the other hand, can handle real-time message transmission and processing, providing real-time data inputs for data analysis.
 - **Geographic Location Analysis**: Redis offers geospatial data structures and commands for storing and querying geographic location information.
-Combined with EMQX Cloud's powerful device connection capabilities, it can be widely applied in various IoT applications like logistics, connected vehicles, smart cities, and more.
+Combined with EMQX Platform's powerful device connection capabilities, it can be widely applied in various IoT applications like logistics, connected vehicles, smart cities, and more.

 ## Before You Start